ilaychen/ECDSA-OpenCL/README.md

 deprecated is the first simple ECDSA C code with an implementation in OpenCL

-STATUS: debugging the implementation of OpenCL code and the integration with the origianl secp256k1.
+STATUS: we're implementing and debugging the OpenCL code and the integration with the original secp256k1 lib.